 Surge in demand for online upskilling

-With over 42% of professionals enrolling in part-time courses to reskill or upskill digitally, digitaling platforms see robust engagement.
-Wound Healing Care training courses account for 28% of this segment, particularly in allied healthcare roles such as diagnostics, nursing assistance, and telehealth operations.
+With over 42% of professionals enrolling in part-time courses to reskill or upskill digitally, digital learning platforms are experiencing robust engagement.
+Professional healthcare training courses account for approximately 28% of selected specialized learning enrollments, particularly in allied healthcare roles such as diagnostics, nursing assistance, telehealth operations, and healthcare administration.
 Around 36% of all enrollees cite accessibility and flexibility as their main reason for choosing digital courses over traditional programs.
+Growing employer support for online certifications and skills-based hiring is further strengthening demand.

-An estimated 31% of global digital course development focuses on health and clinical subjects, with Wound Healing Care representing 13% of all new curriculum modules.
+An estimated 31% of global digital course development focuses on health and clinical subjects, with specialized clinical education representing approximately 13% of new curriculum modules.
 Nearly 44% of healthcare providers now use digital training courses to onboard or upskill frontline workers.
-Additionally, Wound Healing Care certifications are part of 21% of continuing education requirements across hospitals and private clinics.
+Additionally, professional healthcare certifications are included in approximately 21% of continuing education requirements across hospitals and private clinics.
+Growing demand for remote learning, virtual simulations, compliance education, and technology-enabled professional training creates significant opportunities for specialized course providers.

 RESTRAINTS